jalalferoj/Dashboard/README.md

 - Verify the file format is supported (.csv, .txt, .xlsx)

 **Data not processing correctly:**
+- Check that you have at least basic columns (Status, Priority, Type)
-- Check column names match exactly (including spaces)
+- The dashboard will automatically detect alternative column names
-- Ensure date columns are properly formatted
+- Ensure date columns are properly formatted if using date-based analytics
 - Verify CSV files use comma separators
+- Missing optional columns will show warnings but won't prevent processing

 **File upload fails:**
 - Check file size (very large files may cause issues)